Wclock world clock display

 The time zones included are either ones we find useful ourselves or have been added at the request of users.
-We deliberately don't include countries that require a change every year (like Israel used to do - see note below) and it does not do obscure rules that involve, say, Easter or other religious holidays.
+We deliberately don't include countries that require a change every year and it does not do obscure rules that involve, say, Easter or other religious holidays.
 See also My time zone is not included.

 For more details on adding to or editing time zones, see Adding or changing time zone settings.

 Note: if you make changes to the time zone info file or your computer's clock settings, exit the Wclock program and start it again.Troubleshooting in the manual and Setting your system clock and time zone.

 Important: If you've made changes to your system's time settings, you must exit the Wclock program and start it again.